 Compared with a low fat omnivorous diet, a vegan eating pattern improves inflammatory markers.

 Plant-based and omnivorous diets alike can be inflammatory or anti-inflammatory depending on the foods they’re comprised of, as well as other factors like total calorie content.

-Long-term human studies indicate that vegan diets may decrease your risk of any type of cancer by 15%.
+Long-term human studies indicate that vegan diets may decrease your risk for any type of cancer by 15%.
 This is in line with claims made in “The Game Changers” (

 However, the film wrongly suggests that red meat causes cancer.

-While a vegan diet may decrease your risk of certain cancers, cancer development is a multifaceted issue that requires further study.
+While a vegan diet may decrease your risk for certain cancers, cancer development is a multifaceted issue that requires further study.
 Overall, unprocessed red meat does not appear to increase your cancer risk.

 In reality, humans have long hunted animals and eaten their meat (